 Can I request a different size for the photograph to fit my exhibition space?

-I produce limited editions but also retain a copy for display purposes.
+I produce limited editions and retain a copy for display.

 I reserve the right to open another edition with adaptations, depending on the exhibition's nature and significance.

-This is done to add value without detracting from previous editions, enhancing the work's appeal to collectors, and contributing to raising the perceived and overall economic value of the work.
+This is done to add value without detracting from previous editions, enhance the work's appeal to collectors, and raise the perceived and overall economic value of the work.

 Therefore, I can accommodate requests for different sizes of the photograph to ensure it fits your exhibition space perfectly, as long as it serves the essence of the artwork and the curatorial theme.

-I understand some exhibition may have specific requirements and concepts that necessitate adjustments to the artwork
+I understand some exhibitions may have specific requirements and concepts that necessitate adjustments to the artwork

 Do you offer any customization options for the artwork, such as cropping or color adjustments?